We recently received the following question about Greek noun phrase syntax:

 Luke 23:35 reads: εἰ οὗτός ἐστιν ὁ χριστὸς τοῦ θεοῦ ὁ ἐκλεκτός.

-Can this be, “if he is the chosen Christ of God”?
+Can this be, “if he is the chosen anointed one of God”?

 The short answer is: “Yes.”
 Let us see if we can substantiate that with some search data.
 The structure of Luke 23:35 in Cascadia Syntax Graphs has the following structure: